geraldketu/Washing-Effect-On-Phylum-Diversity/README.md

 ## Conclusion
 The analysis shows no statistically significant relationship between how often someone showers and how diverse their belly button microbiome is.
 While I expected more frequent showering to reduce diversity, the data suggests otherwise—or at least that any effect is too small to detect with this dataset.

-## Files in This Repo
-- `data_cleaning.ipynb`: Code for preprocessing the data
-- `modeling.ipynb`: Correlation and regression modeling
-- `presentation.pptx`: Slide deck
-- `README.md`: This file